umaa-java-sept-2020/core-java-examples/documents/activities/test-dec-2020-1.md

-# OOPS , STRING, ENUM, ARRAYS, CUSTOM TYPES, CODING
+# ARRAYS, CUSTOM TYPES, CODING
 ## ARRAYS
 * Traverse an 1d array using while loop.
 * Traverse a 2d array using column major or row major.